Click Here for Our Recommended Antivirus for Your Device

 A residency is a medical training period that is required of those who have received a medical degree under the supervision of licensed physicians in a medical establishment.

-Community outreach, patient education, research, and supervision of other health care practitioners may all be part of this emphasis (professional and paraprofessional).
+Community outreach, patient education, research, and supervision of other healthcare practitioners may all be part of this emphasis (professional and paraprofessional).

-A residency program often trains a person to become a board-certified clinical specialist.
+A residency program trains a person to become a board-certified clinical specialist.
 Interns are residents who are in their first year of residency training.

 The learner will benefit from this expertise as they develop their own practice and achieve independence.